zieren/wasted-youth-tracker/README.md

 1. Make sure PHP 7.3+ is supported.
 1. Create a new database on your server.
 2. Download the latest [release](https://github.com/zieren/wasted-youth-tracker/releases) and unzip it.
-3. Copy the file `server/common/config-sample.php` to `server/common/config.php` and fill in the login parameters for the database created above.
+3. Copy the file `server\common\config-sample.php` to `server\common\config.php` and fill in the login parameters for the database created above.
 4. Upload the contents of the `server\` directory to a directory on your web server.
 5. Set up access control e.g. via `.htaccess`.
 6. Visit the directory on your web server to verify that the installation was successful.
 You should see no error messages.